TimUntersberger/nog/book/src/api/General.md

 # General

+**Note:** keep in mind that all of the functions/variables in the api documentation are part of the `nog` global.
+So to use the below `uv` variable you will have to write `nog.uv`.

 ## uv

 lua bindings for libuv provided by [luv](https://github.com/luvit/luv).
 You can also require it directly by using `require 'luv'`.